xichenx/lumen/README.md

    - Does not support image loading animations (e.g., fade in/out)
    - Does not support transition animations

-2. **Progressive Loading**
+2. **Complex Animations**
-   - Does not support progressive JPEG loading
+   - Does not support image loading animations (e.g., fade in/out)
-   - Does not support streaming image loading
+   - Does not support transition animations

 4. **Java Projects**
    - Can be used in Java but experience is not as good as Kotlin